Two articles by University of Iowa sources about the Iowa Lyceum: 1, 2

 The Lyceum model is to invite interested high school students to campus for a one week, half-day overview of philosophy on a particular theme.
 It is an effective way to introduce students to philosophy.
 Kris Phillips and I started the Iowa Lyceum in 2013.
 It has continued to grow since!

 I continue to think about the best ways to offer philosophy to everyone.
 I am particularly concerned that many of the pre-college philosophy outreach programs on offer cater to students who already have many opportunities.
 The Iowa Lyceum itself is directed toward students in the Iowa City area which is already full of opportunities!
 Of course, since philosophy is for everyone such programs are welcome, too: but I continue to look for new ways to offer philosophy to people who have fewer opportunities to engage with philosophy.
 It may be that the best model is not something that I have figured out yet.
 It is definitely not imposing peer-reviewed philosophy publications upon unsuspecting victims.
-My current project is leading a philosophy club at William Penn High School in York, Pennsylvania.

 I am currently working on a book chapter (with co-author Landon Elkind) about the Iowa Lyceum as a contribution for a volume about pre-college philosophy edited by Claire Katz of Texas A&M University.